forcedotcom/salesforcedx-vscode/CODE_OF_CONDUCT.md

 community fosters innovation and creativity, and are committed to building a culture where everyone feels included.

-Salesforce open source projects are committed to providing a friendly, safe, and welcoming environment for all, regardless of gender identity and expression, sexual orientation, disability, physical appearance, body size, ethnicity, nationality, race, age, religion, level of experience, education,  socio-economic status, or other similar personal characteristics.
+Salesforce open-source projects are committed to providing a friendly, safe, and welcoming environment for all, regardless of gender identity and expression, sexual orientation, disability, physical appearance, body size, ethnicity, nationality, race, age, religion, level of experience, education, socioeconomic status, or other similar personal characteristics.

 The goal of this code of conduct is to specify a baseline standard of behavior so